Mutimber/SOC-Analyst-Challenge/README.md

 **Logstash** -> Heavy forwarder
 - A free and open server-side data processing pipeline that ingests data from multiple sources, transforms it, and sends it to a 'stash.'
-- Beats and Elastic agents collects telemtry
+- Beats and Elastic agents collects telemtry - Universal forwarder.

 **Beats:**
 - File beats - logs